 The main branch and 28 neighborhood branches of the Cleveland Public Library house more than 10 million books, tapes, DVDs, and CDs--all available to loan to Cleveland area residents.
 Visit the historic main library on Superior Avenue, between E 3rd and E 6th Sts for its classic architecture and peaceful, outdoor reading courtyard.
 Many branches also have childrens sections.

-Located right on the square in the center of Medina, this small museum features dozens of model train set-ups, interactive children's exhibits, model cars and airplanes dating back to 1900, and lots of dolls and toys.
+Located right on the square in the center of Medina, this small museum features dozens of model train set-ups, interactive children's exhibits, model cars, and airplanes dating back to 1900, and lots of dolls and toys.
 There's even an on-site library with books for loan about toys and trains.
-The museum is open Saturdays from 10 am to 5 pm and on Sundays from noon to 5 pm.